Stmated/picolight/README.md

 This is done by creating algorithms that require virtually no memory, and have very high refresh rates.

 # Basic overview
-There main concepts of the whole project are:
+The main concepts of the whole project are:
 * Pattern Module
     > The main driver of a particular type of LED theme.
 This could be `rainbow` or `snake` or similar.
 * Pattern Data